rubrikinc/rubrik-sdk-for-powershell/docs/quick-start.md

 ## Option 2: Installer Script

 1. Download the [master branch](https://github.com/rubrikinc/rubrik-sdk-for-powershell) to your workstation.
-1. Open a Powershell console with the _Run as Administrator_ option.
+1. Open a PowerShell console with the _Run as Administrator_ option.
 1. Run `Set-ExecutionPolicy` using the parameter _RemoteSigned_ or _Bypass_.
 1. Run the `Install-Rubrik.ps1` script in the root of this repository and follow the prompts to install, upgrade, or delete your Rubrik Module contents.